Wyandotte Nation: Huron Cemetery

-For decades, the Huron Cemetery was a source of controversy between the Wyandotte Nation of Oklahoma and Wyandot descendants in Kansas.
+For decades, the Huron Cemetery (also known as Huron Indian Park Cemetery and the Wyandot National Burying Ground) was a source of controversy between the Wyandotte Nation and individual Wyandot descendants in Kansas.
 The former wanted to sell the property for redevelopment.
 Kansas City was also eager for that development, as the city had annexed all of the property in the area.
-By 1907 it was a prime site, near a new Carnegie Library, the Grund Hotel, and the Masonic Temple under reconstruction after a fire.
+By 1907 it was a prime site, near a new Carnegie Library, the Grund Hotel, and the Masonic Temple, which was undergoing reconstruction after a fire.

-In 1906, the Wyandotte Nation authorized the Secretary of Interior to sell the cemetery, with the bodies to be reinterred at nearby Quindaro Cemetery.
-This proposal was opposed by Lyda Conley and her two sisters in Kansas City, who launched what became a multi-year campaign to preserve the burying ground.
-They achieved much support.
-In 1916, Senator Charles Curtis of Kansas, who was of partially Native American descent, won passage of a bill protecting the cemetery as a national park and providing some funds for maintenance.
-Ironically, it was the dispute over this cemetery, that saved the tribe from termination during the 1950s.
+In 1906, a clause in the Indian Appropriation Act of June 21, 1906, authorized the US Secretary of Interior to sell the cemetery, with the bodies to be reinterred at nearby Quindaro Cemetery.
+The proceeds from the sale, after deducting the costs of reinterment and any legal expenses related to the sale, were to be distributed among the Wyandotte Nation and the citizen-Wyandot.
+This proposal was opposed by Lyda Conley (Wyandot) and her two sisters in Kansas City, who launched what became a multiyear campaign to preserve the burying ground.
+They gained much support.
+In 1916, Senator Charles Curtis (Kaw/Osage/Prairie Potawatomi) of Kansas, who was a Kaw Native American, championed a successful bill to protect the cemetery as a national park and provide some funds for maintenance.
+Ironically, this dispute over the cemetery saved the tribe from termination during the 1950s.

-Over the years, the Wyandotte Nation continued to explore ways to increase revenues for the tribe, including redevelopment of the Huron Cemetery.
+Over the years, the Wyandotte Nation continued to explore ways to increase revenues for the tribe, including the redevelopment of the Huron Cemetery.
 Descendants in Kansas vigorously resisted these efforts.
 In 1971, the cemetery was listed on the National Register of Historic Places.
-In 1998, the Wyandotte Nation of Oklahoma and the Wyandot Nation of Kansas reached agreement to preserve the Wyandot National Burying Ground for religious, cultural, and related uses appropriate to its sacred history and use.
+In 1998, the Wyandotte Nation and the Wyandot Nation of Kansas, an unrecognized tribe, reached an agreement that prevented the use of the Huron Cemetery for purposes other than its original use as a cemetery.
+This includes religious, cultural, and other activities appropriate to its sacred history and use.

 Wendat Confederacy

-In August 1999, the Wyandotte Nation joined the contemporary Wendat Confederacy, together with the Wyandot Nation of Kansas, Huron-Wendat Nation of Wendake (Quebec), and the Wyandot of Anderdon Nation in Michigan.
+In August 1999, the Wyandotte Nation joined the contemporary Wendat Confederacy, together with the Wyandot Nation of Kansas, the Huron-Wendat Nation of Wendake (Quebec), and the Wyandot of Anderdon Nation in Michigan.
 The tribes pledged to provide mutual aid to each other in a spirit of peace, kinship, and unity.

-This followed an important meeting of Huronia reconciliation in Midland, Ontario, Canada, attended by representatives of the Iroquois Confederacy, Wyandotte nations, British, French, Dutch, Anglican Church and Catholic Jesuit brothers.
+This followed an important meeting of Huronia reconciliation in Midland, Ontario, Canada, attended by representatives of the Iroquois Confederacy, Wyandotte nations, British, French, Dutch, Anglican Church, and Catholic Jesuit brothers.
 The weekend of events was organized by the Huronia Reconciliation Committee.